JonahGroendal/meteor-messenger/README.md

 # then navigate to localhost:3000 in your browser to see the web app

 # to get the android app running, open a new terminal window and
-npm install -g react-native@0.59.10 cd meteor-messenger/RNProject
+cd meteor-messenger/RNProject
 npm install
 # start up your android emulator, then
 npm run start
-#then navigate to the same directory in another termainal window and run
+#then navigate to the same directory in another terminal window and run
-react-native run-android
+npm run android
 ```

 To deploy: